rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 SSL Operations
 ==============

-Once we have an SSL there are lots of things we want to do with it:
+Once we have an SSL there are many things we might do with it:

 * get the length of the list
 * add a new element at the front